carpentries-incubator/java-intro/_episodes/01-first-program.md

 - "Identify the different parts of the program and explain their purpose."
 - "Know what a class is."
 - "Know why we need ```main(String[] args)```."
+- "Know how to run a java program (class)."
 keypoints:
 - "What is a class?"
 - "What is the purpose of public static void ```main(String[] args)?```"